brandonlipman/mac-dev-setup/README.md

 Restart Sublime Text for all changes to take effect (Note: on the Mac, closing all windows doesn't close the application, you need to hit **Cmd+Q**).

 The Soda Theme page also offers some [extra color schemes](https://github.com/buymeasoda/soda-theme#syntax-highlighting-colour-schemes) you can download and try.
 But to be consistent with my terminal, I like to use the **Solarized** Color Scheme, which already ships with Sublime Text.
-To use it, just go to **Sublime Text 2 > Preferences > Color Scheme > Solarized (Dark)**.
+To use it, just go to **Sublime Text> Preferences > Color Scheme > Solarized (Dark)**.
 Again, this is really according to personal flavors, so pick what you want.

-Sublime Text 2 already supports syntax highlighting for a lot of languages.
+Sublime Text already supports syntax highlighting for a lot of languages.
 I'm going to install a couple that are missing:

-    $ cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/
+    $ cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/
     $ git clone https://github.com/jashkenas/coffee-script-tmbundle CoffeeScript
     $ git clone https://github.com/miksago/jade-tmbundle Jade
     $ git clone https://github.com/danro/LESS-sublime.git LESS